wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

  </div>
 </div>

-{% include note.html content="The Sender SDKs are configured to send raw data to Wavefront and are not specifically configured to send trace data.
-Therefore, you will not see span level RED metrics on Wavefront when sending data via the Sender SDKs.
-See [Traces, Spans, and RED Metrics](trace_data_details.html) to understand the basics of spans, traces, and RED metrics." %}
+{% include note.html content="This section explains how to send traces and spans, however, you won’t see span-level RED metrics by default if you use a Sender SDK. " %}

 Follow the steps given below to configure your application to send span level RED metrics to Wavefront.

 1. [Prepare to send data via the Wavefront proxy](#to-prepare-a-wavefront-proxy).
 1. Configure your application to send data via the Wavefront Proxy.
 See the SDK’s README file for details.
-1. Add the `customTracingListenerPorts` configuration to your [`<wavefront_config_path>`](proxies_configuring.html#paths)`/wavefront.conf` file and define the port or a comma-separated list of ports that you want to send the trace data.
+1. Specify the port or a comma-separated list of ports that you want to send the trace data using the `customTracingListenerPorts` configuration on your [`<wavefront_config_path>`](proxies_configuring.html#paths)`/wavefront.conf` file.
 The default port is 30001.
   ```xml
   ## port for sending custom spans using the sender sdk
   customTracingListenerPorts=30001